hybridgroup/taskmapper/README.md

 The source code is located at [taskmapper-unfuddle](http://github.com/hybridgroup/taskmapper-unfuddle)

-### Kanban Pad
+### Kanbanpad

-To use Kanban Pad with taskmapper, install it:
+To use Kanbanpad with taskmapper, install it:
     gem install taskmapper-kanbanpad

-Once you require it, you can connect to Kanban Pad using taskmapper!
+Once you require it, you can connect to Kanbanpad using Taskmapper!

     require 'taskmapper'
     require 'taskmapper-kanbanpad'